Cookies are files which are stored on your computer in order to retain information as you browse the website.

 e.
 Prison Voicemail reserves the right to use your data on a confidential aggregated level to draw conclusions about the use of the service, and may wish to share this data or analysis of this data with third parties.

 f.
-For the purpose of impact evaluation, safeguarding or welfare issues, or prison security, Prison Voicemail may need to share individual user data with parts of the prison service, partner agencies working with the prison on your behalf, the corrective services agency of the state where the prisoner resides, or partner academic institutions.
+For the purpose of impact evaluation, safeguarding or welfare issues, or prison security, Prison Voicemail may need to share individual user data with parts of the prison service, partner agencies working with the prison on your behalf, the Ministry of Justice, or partner academic institutions.
 By using Prison Voicemail you consent to share your data with these parties.

 g.
 Prison Voicemail reserves the right to keep customer data on its database for up to 2 years following the termination of any agreement.